lordfpx/AB-mediaQuery/README.md

 # AB-mediaQuery

 AB-mediaQuery is the JavaScript side of Media Queries.
-It proposes some useful methods for your responsive developments.
-This is a small, dependencie free and vanilla JavaScript components.
+It's very simple, yet convenient tool for your developments.

+This is small, dependencie free and vanilla JavaScript.
 Version 1 is used in the French website of [ENGIE](https://particuliers.engie.fr).

-It's damn small: **less than 1000 bytes** (uglyfied and GZipped).
+It's damn small: **less than 900 bytes** (uglyfied and GZipped)!

 Have a look at the [Codepen demonstration](https://codepen.io/lordfpx/pen/MeaWmV?editors=0010).